 At the end of the 11th century, masters of grammar, rhetoric and logic began to apply themselves to teaching law in Bologna.
 The earliest recorded legal scholar was a man named Irnerius.
 His activities, cataloging the Roman legal materials, soon ran beyond the boundaries of Bologna.

 His Formularium Tabellionum was a directory for notaries.
-At the Notary School of Bologna, he taught the newly recovered Roman law code of Eastern Roman Emperor Justinian I, issued from 529 to 534, known as the Corpus Juris Civilis, Codex Justinianus, or the Code of Justinian.
+At the Notary School of Bologna, he taught the newly recovered Roman law code of Eastern Roman Emperor Justinian I in Constantinople, issued from 529 to 534 AD, known as the Corpus Juris Civilis, Codex Justinianus, or the Code of Justinian.